TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-discovery-issues.md

 ## **Recommended Steps**

 ### **I don't see the discovered VMs on Azure portal.
-Server Assessment and Server Migration tiles show a status of "Discovery in progress"**
+Server Assessment and Server Migration tiles show a status of "Discovery in progress."**

 After starting discovery from the appliance, allow some time for the discovered machines to show up on the Azure portal.
 It takes around 15 minutes for a VMware discovery, and around 2 minutes per added Hyper-V host or physical server.
 If you continue to see "Discovery in progress" even after this time, try the following: